• Skip to primary navigation

 Powdered Sugar Almond Cookies

 These almond cookies freeze really well, just store them in an airtight container with wax paper in between the layers of cookies.
 Remove them from the freezer a few hours before serving.
-Right before plating them sift a little more powdered sugar on them to get them looking nice and snowy.

 Enjoy!